Quick and easy to make, these roasted Vegetable Fajitas are great for spicing up your weeknight dinners.

 - 1 tbsp maple syrup

 - 1 ripe avocado peeled, stone removed then sliced.

 - Preheat the oven to 392°F / 200°C Mix all the spices and dried herbs together in a small mixing bowl.

 - Add 1 tbsp of maple syrup, 2 tbsp of lime juice and 2 tbsp of olive oil to the spice mix and stir well.

 - Place all the vegetables on a baking tray.
 Pour the marinade over the vegetable, add the salt and pepper and mix well.
 Leave the vegetables to soak up the marinade for about 10 minutes.

 - Roast the vegetables in the oven for 15 to 20 minutes.
 Halfway through cooking take the tray out of the oven and stir or flip the vegetables Return to the oven to finish cooking.

-- Serve immediately with corn or flour tortillas, some sour cream, lime wedges, slices of avocado and some fresh cilantro/coriander.
+- Serve immediately with corn or flour tortillas, some sour cream, lime wedges, a couple of slices of avocado and some fresh cilantro/coriander.